mikefelder/rig-simulator-event-hub/README.md

 - `PRODUCER_THREAD_POOL_SIZE`: Maximum threads for the producer (default: 200)
 - `CONSUMER_THREAD_POOL_SIZE`: Maximum threads for message processing (default: 32)

+## Partitioning Strategy

+The producer uses a round-robin partitioning strategy to ensure even message distribution across all partitions.
+This prevents hot spots and ensures optimal throughput.

 ## Running Multiple Producer Instances

 For higher throughput, you can run multiple producer instances, each handling a subset of rigs.